jasonpincin/eventuate-filter/README.md

 If either the `callback` is supplied an `error`, or the `Promise` is `rejected`, then the `filteredEventuate` will produce an `Error` object.

+If the callback or Promise are resolved/rejected after the `filteredEventuate` has been destroyed, the value will not be produced.

 ### filteredEventuate.destroy()

 When destroyed, the `filteredEventuate` will stop consuming from the